 2. macOS Mojave Hotkeys

 If you’re running macOS Mojave, you can use a combination of hotkeys to start a screen recording.
-Just press SHIFT+CMD+5 and you will see a dotted outline appear.
+Just press shift + command + 5 keys and you will see a dotted outline appear.

 Once you see this screen, you’ll press one of the two recording options along the bottom bar — either “Record Entire Screen” or “Record Selection”.
 Once you press one of these, the “Capture” button will turn into a “Record” button, and you can begin your screen capture.